 If you’re wondering if rates are better in other countries, the answer is yes; many countries offer better rates on CD-like products.
 But there are risks, including unstable governments and economies.
 Additionally, the FDIC only insures domestic deposits.
 Many countries have no such protection.
-With that in mind, here are the 10 countries that offer the highest interest rates worldwide.
+With that in mind, here is a list of countries in the world that offer the highest interest rates worldwide.

 How Inflation Factors Into High Interest Rates

 When the price of goods and services rise over time, it’s called inflation.
 A certain amount is healthy, but high inflation rates can be unhealthy.
 The problem occurs when consumers buy instead of save, contributing to higher inflation, which weakens the purchasing power of the dollar.
 To keep inflation in check and encourage saving, occasionally the Federal Reserve will raise interest rates.
 For example, if inflation is 3 percent, but you can get 5 percent interest by placing your money in a savings or money market account, you might choose to save instead of spend.

 Your “real interest rate” is the interest rate minus the inflation rate.
 In this case, you would make 2 percent on your deposited money.
 That’s because, while you earn a 5 percent annual interest rate, the price of goods and services increases by 3 percent, leaving you with 2 percent.
 When looking at CD or savings interest rates, you also need to factor in inflation to understand how much money your deposit will really earn.

 Top 10 Highest Interest Rates After Inflation by Country

 The true yield on an interest-bearing account must take into account the inflation of the country and currency.
 With that in mind, here are the countries with the highest bank interest rates in the world, after inflation.